hexabase/hexabase-cli/README.md

 ## `hx actions:delete DATASTORE_ID ACTION_ID`

-delete action of a database
+delete an action in a datastore

 ```
 USAGE